cr0hn/golismero-legacy/README.md

 ----------

 Some gotchas we already know about:
-* Control-C on Python generally doesn't work very well - sometimes it just shows bogus errors on screen, but you can ignore them.
+* Control-C on Python generally doesn't work very well - it may show bogus errors on screen, but you can ignore them.
 If stopping GoLismero takes too long, try hitting Control-C twice for force shutdown.
 Even then, sometimes you just have to be a patient!
-* When running the Nikto plugin, GoLismero may appear unresponsive.
-But everything is OK, this happens because the plugin waits for Nikto to finish its scan before printing anything on screen.
-So be patient! :) we expect to improve this soon.
 * GoLismero seems to run slower on Windows than on Linux or Mac.
-We're still not completely sure why, but it seems to be related to the Python standard multiprocessing module and the lack of fork() support on Windows.
+It appears to be related to the Python standard multiprocessing module and the lack of fork() support on Windows.
 * This is not a bug, just a reminder: GoLismero by default creates a new database file on each run!
 You can disable the database creation with the -nd switch.